rvspt/D3DynamicTreeLayout-QS/README.md

 # D3DynamicTreeLayout-QS
-Qlik Sense extension display an Hierarchical Tree using D3
+Qlik Sense extension that displays an Hierarchical Tree using D3, with user interaction.

 Tested with Qlik Sense 2.1.1.